Margaret Hamilton (actress): Radio, television, and stage career

 In the early 1970s, Hamilton joined the cast of another CBS soap opera, As the World Turns, on which she played Miss Peterson, Simon Gilbey's assistant.
 She had a small role in the made-for-television film The Night Strangler (1973) and appeared as a befuddled neighbor on Sigmund and the Sea Monsters, a friend of the character played by Mary Wickes.
 In The Paul Lynde Halloween Special (1976), she portrayed Lynde's housekeeper, reprising the Wicked Witch role, as well as introducing Lynde to the rock group Kiss.
+The Lynde special gave Hamilton a chance to work with another fictional witch, Billie Hayes's Wilhelmina Witchiepoo, whom Hamilton greatly admired.
 When Hamilton reprised her role as the Wicked Witch in a 1976 episode of Sesame Street, "the show's producers were flooded with letters from parents saying it was too frightening for children."
-The episode elicited such negative reception from children and parents that it was not rebroadcast for over forty years, and was even believed to have been lost.
+The episode elicited such negative reception from children and parents that it was not rebroadcast for over forty years, and was even believed to have been lost, becoming a fixture of the online lost media community.
+The episode in its entirety was eventually leaked on Reddit in June 2022.

 She appeared as herself in three episodes of Mister Rogers' Neighborhood, between 1975 and 1976, because Fred Rogers wanted his viewers to recognize the Wicked Witch was just a character and not something to be afraid of.
 Hamilton continued acting regularly until 1982.
 Her last roles were two guest appearances as veteran journalist Thea Taft in 1979 and 1982, on Lou Grant.
+She was originally cast as Marie Thornwell in The Facts of Life episode "The Oldest Living Graduate" (Season 4, Episode 4).
+Due to ill health, she had to drop out last minute, and the role was taken over by actress Amzie Strickland.

-Throughout the 1970s, Hamilton lived in New York City's Gramercy Park neighborhood and appeared on local (and some national) public-service announcements for organizations promoting the welfare of pets.
+Throughout the 1970s, Hamilton lived in New York City's Gramercy Park neighborhood and appeared on local (and some national) public-service announcements for organizations promoting animal welfare.
 Her most visible appearances during this period were as general store owner, Cora, in a national series of television commercials for Maxwell House coffee.
 On October 30, 1975, she guest-starred on the radio revival series CBS Radio Mystery Theater.
 In the episode, entitled "Triptych for a Witch", Hamilton played the title role.